 State Assistive Technology Programs are funded by a federal grant for all states to improve access to assistive devices in the home, with the primary focus groups being elderly and disabled individuals.

-State Assistive Technology Programs will maintain a number of services throughout the state and the ones which are of the greatest interest to us here are –
+The programs will maintain a number of services throughout the state, and those which are of the greatest interest to us here, are –

 - online equipment exchanges on which you can post assistive devices and medical equipment for sale, donating or exchanging – state residents can all register on their state exchange website and participate